my-ko-la/writings-/programming_principles.md

 I have seen many different ways of solving the same problem, and have started to _form opinions_.

-I want to sprinkle some tidbits of knowledge and concepts that I find to be the most bang for your buck, as they were for me.
+I want to share some tidbits of these _opinions_, ones I find can be useful for you, as they were for me.

 I am not pretending to have introduced a Revolutionary New Paradigm, what you will read below is embarrasingly self-evident.

-Before we dive in, I want to mention that I plan to tackle other topics that I hold close to heart in the next posts.
-An an amuse-bouche:
+## Before we dive in

+I want to mention that I plan to tackle other topics that I hold close to heart in the next posts.
+Let me know what you think of the names:

 - "Embracing Data-Oriented Design, or how I learned to stop OOPing, and to love and cherish the CPU."
 - "I DDDon't think you need DDD."